It's easy to feel at a loss when putting together a business plan for investors, as it's a task that many entrepreneurs find pretty daunting.

 Wondering if this could be the best solution for you?
 Check out our software for free by registering here.

-7. Ask someone to proof-read your business plan
+Business plan tip #7: Ask someone to proof-read your plan

 For your business plan to convince lenders and investors, it's crucial to have a concise and direct tone, and to avoid any professional jargon.